cbg-ethz/WES_Cancer_Sim/sim_cancer/simulate_WES_cancerSample/README.md

 ## Analysis with CNVs and aneuploidies

-To add the call the CNVs, and add CNVs and aneuploidies to the simulation:
+To call the CNVs, and add CNVs and aneuploidies to the simulation:

 ./analysis_wCNVs.sh